 • improves dam safety for downstream communities during major flooding events

-• provides better dam monitoring and data inputs to assist Council to make decisions during weather events
+• provides better dam monitoring and data inputs to assist us to make decisions during weather events

 • complies with State regulation and best practice objectives